OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-49.md

 “Zebulun shall dwell by the seashore and be a haven for ships; his border shall extend towards Sidon.

 ## Genesis 49:14
-“Issachar is a strong donkey, lying down between the sheepfolds.
+“Issachar is like a robust donkey, resting among the sheepfolds.

 ## Genesis 49:15
 When he saw that his resting place was good and that the land was pleasant, he bowed his shoulder to bear burdens and became a servant at forced labour.